e0261618/tp/docs/team/adi-kd0021.md

-# Adi-Kesava Das's - Project Portfolio Page
+# Adi-Kesava Das' - Project Portfolio Page

 ## Project: NUS Expenses Tracker (NET)
 NET is an app for managing expenses, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).